 - Paper Trimmer and/or scissors

-Step One: Download and print the free PDF patterns.
-Print at 100% for the boxes to be about 3″ x 3″ or resize to make them any size you’d like!
+Step One: Download and print the free PDF pattern.
+Be sure to print at 100% for the boxes to be about 3″ x 3″.

 Step Two: Use the pattern to cut out the box pieces from your decorative paper.
 The paper for the boxes should be sturdy (65lb – 110lb).
 The paper found in the DCWV paper stacks works well as it is usually nice and thick.
 Bazzill cardstock is a great solid colored paper.

 Be sure to cut out the small backing piece that goes behind the cover.
 This can be made from scrapbook paper or clear craft plastic.
 For a few of these boxes I used the decorative journaling tags that came in the paper stack to place behind the cover cutout.

 Use a sharp paper scissors or X-Acto knife to cut the four tabs (the white lines).

 Step Three: Score the box pieces following the pink lines on the pattern.
 For the bottom of the box (the larger piece), you’ll be scoring 1.25″ in from each side.
 For the lid piece, place the piece of paper slightly in from the edge of the score board and score at 3/4″ in from each side.

 Step Four: Use an X-Acto knife to carefully cut out the opening in the cover.
 Lay the pattern directly on top of the paper and cut through both layers.
 If you prefer to cut through one layer, cut out the insert on the pattern first.
 You can use a ruler to help guide your knife on straight edges.
 You can cut out a the heart shape or cut out the entire square opening.

 Step Five: Fold along the scored lines.